 If your electrician isn’t a Competent Person Scheme member then your local building control will need to inspect the work before it can be signed off, this can cost several hundred pounds and isn’t a desirable option.

-If however, your electrician is with a scheme, he/she can self-certify that the work meets current regulations and provide you with a copy of the certificate that is sent to building control.
+If however, your electrician is with a scheme, (as most are) he/she can self-certify that the work meets current regulations and provide you with a copy of the certificate that is sent to building control.

 New Fusebox Cost